 The bleach will kill any microorganisms that hand-washing alone cannot eradicate—an especially good idea if anyone in the house is sick.
 As everything dries, the bleach will evaporate, leaving your dishes clean and sanitized.

 Hand washing dishes typically uses a lot more water than a dishwasher.
-Unless you could get that sink full of dirty dishes hand washed with soap and rinsed with the water running from the tap in fewer than 2 minutes, it’s likely you’re using a lot more water than a current automatic dishwasher model requires.
+Unless you could get that sink full of dirty dishes hand washed with soap and rinsed with the water running from the tap in fewer than 2 minutes, you’re likely using a lot more water than a current automatic dishwasher model requires.
 And in most cases, a lot more if you pre-rinse, wash, and then rinse again.

-That’s because according to the U.S. Energy Department, a federal standard kicked in for dishwashers requiring a 20-percent reduction in the amount of water it uses.
+That’s because, according to the U.S. Energy Department, a federal standard kicked in for dishwashers requiring a 20-percent reduction in the amount of water it uses.
 If yours is a highly efficient Energy Star-certified dishwasher, it uses less than 4.25 gallons of water per cycle.

 Not long ago, we remodeled our kitchen.
 I was without a dishwasher for what seemed like forever, but in reality, it was about a month.
 That doesn’t mean I stopped cooking or we stopped eating a home.
 I just had to find other ways to do the job.